Housing and Dining Services Operations Plan and COVID Response

 Will I be allowed to have guests in my living space?

-You may have residents from within your residence hall in your room, but no guests or visitors are allowed from other halls or off campus.
-Residents may host other residents from within their building between the hours of 8 a.m.- midnight Sunday-Thursday and 8 a.m.-1 a.m. on Fridays and Saturdays.
+Residents may host guests between the hours of 8 a.m.- midnight Sunday-Thursday and 8 a.m.-1 a.m. the on Fridays and Saturdays.

 To protect the health and safety of the campus community, the number of people in any given student room, including the room residents, guests and visitors may not exceed double the typical assignment level of the room.
 For example, a two-person room may have no more than four people in it at any given time, a four-person suite may have no more than eight people, etc.